oar-team/batsim/doc/dev_batsim.md

 # Compile and Test

-When you have setup your environment (see previous section), you can go to the already cloned batsim repository (or clone this repository) and configure the build.
+When you have setup your environment (see previous section), you can go to the already cloned Batsim repository (or clone this repository) and configure the build.

 ```sh